 Apartment and home rentals provide more spacious quarters and can be less expensive than booking multiple hotel rooms when you are traveling with family or a group of friends.
 Agencies specializing in these properties have listings ranging from studios in the city to villas in the country.
-Among the sources to try are Interhome.com, TripAdvisor.com/VacationRentals and HomeAway.com.
+Among the sources to try are Airbnb.com, TripAdvisor.com/Rentals and HomeAway.com.
 Some bed and breakfast services also feature apartment listings.

-A reputable agency should have inspected the properties it lists.
-If at all possible, speak to someone at the agency who actually has toured the lodging you are considering, and ask for references from people who have rented it before.
+Ask for references or read reviews from people who have previously rented the property you're considering.
 Be sure that someone will be on call to help in an emergency, like a lost key or a problem with the plumbing.
 Get more info in Booking a Vacation Rental: What You Need to Know.

 For a stay of a week or more, you could consider a house swap.
 A German family might be delighted to trade their home or apartment for yours, saving each of you a lot of money.
 Specialized agencies such as HomeExchange.com or Intervac.com have listings all over the world, including many in Germany.
-As with rentals, references from others who have stayed in the property will be invaluable.
+As with rentals, references from others who have stayed in the property are invaluable.
+Learn more about home exchange.

 Germany was a pioneer in the idea of youth hostels and has more than 500 properties that are among Europe's most modern.
 While they still offer the bunk rooms popular with thrifty students, many hostels today have private double rooms and family rooms that appeal to budget-conscious older travelers.
-Modest rates in Germany average about $21 per person for age 27 and under, including breakfast.
-Older guests pay a small surcharge, while children get lower rates.
+Rates are modest and often include breakfast.

-The best hostels book up fast, so it is a good idea to reserve well in advance.
-Listings can be found at the German Youth Hostel Association Web site, Jugendherberge.de/en.
-Many of their member properties also are affiliated with Hostelling International, an organization covering some 70 countries.
+The best hostels book up fast, so it's a good idea to reserve well in advance.
+Listings can be found at the German Youth Hostel Association website, Jugendherberge.de/en.
+Many of its member properties also are affiliated with Hostelling International, an organization covering countries around the world.
 Hostelling International membership allows you to stay worldwide at discounted rates.
-See HIHostels.com for details.